 If you’re ready to unwind and relax after a long day at MODEX, we can help.

-We’ve scoured reviews, asked a few locals, and dug deep to find Atlanta’s best nightspots – all a quick ride from the trade show.
+We’ve scoured reviews, asked a few locals, and dug deep to find Atlanta’s best nightspots and restaurants – all a quick ride from the trade show.

 With this hand-selected list, you’ll know where to go for every post-show craving you might have, so you can be fresh and ready for the next day - and have a little fun, too.

 Want tasty pub food, local beer, and a place to watch the game?

 Atlanta, GA 30308

 Torched Hop is known for its tasty food – be sure to try their famous grilled cheese -- and their house beers.
 (There’s also an ample selection of guest taps to round out the menu.)

 If you want something more fast-paced, you can even play shuffleboard and bocce ball with your coworkers and new friends.

 And of course, Torched Hop is sure to have the game on.